-‘We’ve notched people becoming more confident with colour as they desire to express personality and flair, particularly in the kitchen.
-This isn’t just limited to cabinetry or wall colours, it’s about combining different textures and finishes, such as wood veneers, eye-catching geometric patterns and natural materials.
-It’s all about being individual,’ says Hayley Robson, Creative Director, Day True.
+‘We’ve noticed people becoming more confident with color as they desire to express personality and flair, particularly in the kitchen,' says Hayley Robson, Creative Director, Day True.
+'This isn’t just limited to cabinetry or wall colours, it’s about combining different textures and finishes, such as wood veneers, eye-catching geometric patterns and natural materials.
+It’s all about being individual.’

 Take a look at these kitchen cabinet colours for further inspiration.

-Lush and leafy greens are everywhere, from deep forest hues to subtle sage shades.
+'Lush and leafy greens are everywhere, from deep forest hues to subtle sage shades.
 This verdant palette has a fresh feel that ranges from soothing to vibrant.
 Pale peppermint, bright emerald or dark forest, the whole spectrum of hues works beautifully with wood, stone and natural materials.
-Add crisp white surfaces for a harmonious look.
+Add crisp white surfaces for a harmonious look.'

-Botanical shades work well with natural materials such as wood, stone and metal.
-If your kitchen overlooks your garden, this palette will create a connection with the outside.
+'Botanical shades work well with natural materials such as wood, stone and metal.
+If your kitchen overlooks your garden, this palette will create a connection with the outside.'

-'Zingy emerald will add energy to a room; muted sage or greyish cactus hues will create a feeling of calm.
+'Zingy emerald will add energy to a room; muted sage or greyish cactus hues will create a feeling of calm.'

-From soft blush pastels to upbeat corals and richer tones of raspberry, fuchsia and cerise, these versatile shades look great in the kitchen.
+'From soft blush pastels to upbeat corals and richer tones of raspberry, fuchsia and cerise, these versatile shades look great in the kitchen.
 Give classic Shaker cabinetry a lift with a pretty pink unit that’s full of country charm.
-Less is more, so think petal pinks as an accent and use no more than three tonal shades in your palette.
+Less is more, so think petal pinks as an accent and use no more than three tonal shades in your palette.'

-Grey is still very much the neutral of the moment and looks smart and crisp paired with white but can still benefit from a little extra colour.
+'Grey is still very much the neutral of the moment and looks smart and crisp paired with white but can still benefit from a little extra color.

-Whether it’s pale or slightly darker, dove grey is a great all-rounder.
-You can dress it up with silvers and metallic shades for a luxe look or keep it simple with natural colours and earthy textures.
+'Whether it’s pale or slightly darker, dove grey is a great all-rounder.
+You can dress it up with silvers and metallic shades for a luxe look or keep it simple with natural colours and earthy textures.'

-A fresh blue and white scheme may be a classic seaside combo but its popular appeal has spread far from the shore.
-Embrace the trend for deep muddy blues without fear of living in darkness by balancing with plenty of pale surfaces.
+'A fresh blue and white scheme may be a classic seaside combination but its popular appeal has spread far from the shore.
+Embrace the trend for deep muddy blues without fear of living in darkness by balancing with plenty of pale surfaces.'

-White is the traditional accent to team with blue but to add more depth to the scheme try pops of chalky greys and taupes or warm things up with metallics.
+'White is the traditional accent to team with blue but to add more depth to the scheme try pops of chalky greys and taupes or warm things up with metallics.

-Natural light or a lack-of can vary shades of blue enormously.
+'Natural light or a lack-of can vary shades of blue enormously.
 South facing rooms enjoy lots of light all day long so maximize the feeling of space and light with a pale hue.
-In small spaces with little natural light embrace the darkness with a dramatic moody blue.
+In small spaces with little natural light embrace the darkness with a dramatic moody blue.'

 'Natural textures such as rattan, wood and bamboo offer a sense of comfort in the home whilst adding some contrast and interest.
-Whether incorporated into the scheme through the island, flooring or seating, natural materials work in harmony with bold, dark hues for a cohesive colourful aesthetic.
+Whether incorporated into the scheme through the island, flooring or seating, natural materials work in harmony with bold, dark hues for a cohesive colorful aesthetic.'

-Finally, to complete a colourful kitchen it’s essential to get your finishing touches just right to bring the entire scheme together.
+'Finally, to complete a colorful kitchen it’s essential to get your finishing touches just right to bring the entire scheme together.
 Metallic accents on your handles, taps and accessories can be matched or for a more fluid and expressive approach, don’t be afraid to combine a variety of finishes.